-If you cannot use e-consult then please call reception, but please note these requests are not responded to any quicker than an e-consult.
 The Receptionist will ask you some basic questions to see if they can solve your problem, and if not, ensure that they put you down for the right member of the clinical team.

 The GPs can conduct a thorough assessment over the phone, and may ask you to send in photographs, or convert to a video consultation.
 Some things, however, do require an in person appointment and they may therefore ask you to attend the surgery.